kuritsu/spyglass/docs/index.md

 - FullName: Optional full name of the user.

 Special user:
 - admin: Full administrator user.
 Cannot be deleted.
-Password set in service backend configuration.
+Password default is "admin".

-### User groups
+### Roles

-A user group is created by a user.
+A role is created by a user.

 Fields:
-- Name: Name of the user group.
+- Name: Name of the role.
-- Users: List of users (by UserEmail) belonging to the group.
+- Description: Description of the role.

-Special user groups (cannot be deleted):
+Special roles (cannot be deleted):
-- users (all users are members)
 - admins (only admin users are members, configured on the backend)